Electric bikes (e-bikes)

 Battery safety

-E-bikes typically use lithium-ion batteries which can pose a fire risk, particularly if they are improperly used, stored, charged, or manufactured.
+E-bikes typically use lithium-ion batteries which can pose a fire risk, particularly if they are poorly manufactured or improperly used, stored, or charged.

 You should purchase devices, batteries and chargers from reputable suppliers and always follow the manufacturer’s directions.
 Look for compliance with standards including AS/NZS 3820, UL2849 or EN15194 and the Regulatory Compliance Mark.